apache/phoenix-site/site/source/src/site/markdown/joins.md

 See our [Configuration and Tuning Guide](tuning.html) for more details.

-Although changing parameters can sometimes be a solution to getting rid of the exceptions mentioned above, it is highly recommended that you first consider optimizing the join queries according to the information provided in the following chapter.
+Although changing parameters can sometimes be a solution to getting rid of the exceptions mentioned above, it is highly recommended that you first consider optimizing the join queries according to the information provided in the following section.

 ## Optimizing Your Query

-As mentioned in the previous chapter, it is most crucial to make sure that there will be enough memory for the join query execution.
-But other than rush to change the configuration immediately, sometimes all you need to do is to know a bit of the interiors and adjust the sequence of the tables that appear in your join query.
+Now that we know if using hash join it is most crucial to make sure that there will be enough memory for the query execution, but other than rush to change the configuration immediately, sometimes all you need to do is to know a bit of the interiors and adjust the sequence of the tables that appear in your join query.

-Below is a description of the default join order (without the presence of table statistics) and of which side of the query will be executed as an inner query and put into server cache:
+Below is a description of the default join order (without the presence of table statistics) and of which side of the query will be taken as the "smaller" relation and be put into server cache:

 1. _lhs_ INNER JOIN _rhs_

-    _rhs_ will be built as hash map in server cache.
+    _rhs_ will be built as hash table in server cache.

 2. _lhs_ LEFT OUTER JOIN _rhs_

-    _rhs_ will be built as hash map in server cache.
+    _rhs_ will be built as hash table in server cache.

 3. _lhs_ RIGHT OUTER JOIN _rhs_

-    _lhs_ will be built as hash map in server cache.
+    _lhs_ will be built as hash table in server cache.

 The join order is more complicated with multiple-join queries.
 You can try running "EXPLAIN _join\_query_" to look at the actual execution plan.
 For multiple-inner-join queries, Phoenix applies star-join optimization by default, which means the leading (left-hand-side) table will be scanned only once joining all right-hand-side tables at the same time.
 You can turn off this optimization by specifying the hint "NO_STAR_JOIN" in your query if the overall size of all right-hand-side tables would exceed the memory size limit.